 For dessert, we assembled the chocolate custard steamed sponge rolls, which is on the Luckee menu.

 What I learned about making the sponge rolls is that the actual sponge part is hard to make and to perfect.
 If I were to make this again at home, I would make a thick crepe instead and fill it with a chocolate ganache or Nutella.
 Best bet is to come to the restaurant and enjoy it there.

 The sangria workshop:

-Kai Bent Lee made us Luckee’s ‘Ricky Rose Sangria’ made with 20 ingredients including pama liquer and lychee cactus pear juice.
-I learned that it’s important to have fun experimenting with a combination of liquers, wine and fresh fruits in your sangria.
+Kai Bent Lee made us Luckee’s ‘Ricky Rose Sangria’ made with 20 ingredients including pama liqueur and lychee cactus pear juice.
+I learned that it’s important to have fun experimenting with a combination of liqueurs, wine and fresh fruits in your sangria.
 Also, it is best to combine all the ingredients and refrigerate for at least 24 hours before serving for the flavours to mingle.

 With summer still in full swing, it is best to leave it to the drink masters to serve the best cocktails.
 Right now at Chef Lee’s other restaurant “Lee”, between 5:30-7:30pm daily at the bar, they are serving $10 house cocktails and ½ price bar snacks.
 I definitely need to pay a visit soon!

 Thank you again to the Metropolitan Hotel, Chef Susur Lee and Kai Bent-Lee for the incredible experience.
 I look forward to enjoying the delicious dim sum at Luckee again soon.